-- IPV is any instance of violence or abuse—verbal, physical, or emotional/psychological—that occurs between those who are in or have been in an intimate relationship with each other.
+- IPV (commonly referred to as dating, domestic, or relationship violence) is any instance of violence or abuse—verbal, physical, or emotional/psychological—that occurs between those who are in or have been in an intimate relationship with each other.

 Verbal Abuse is the extreme or excessive use of language, often in the form of insults, name-calling, and criticism, designed to mock, shame, embarrass, or humiliate the other intimate partner.
 Verbal abuse often has the aim of diminishing the complainant’s self-esteem, dignity, or security.
 Importantly, like other forms of verbal sexual harassment, the alleged verbal behavior must be: (1) objectively offensive and (2) sufficiently severe, persistent, or pervasive.